Drought Assessment Webinar Summary

 - Inflows into the projects are above normal.

-- Lanier and West Point are operating above guide curve.
+- Lanier, WF George, West Point, and Jim Woodruff are operating above guide curve.

-- The ACF system conservation storage is in Zone 1 and is forecasted to stay in Zone 1 for the next few weeks.
+- The ACF system conservation storage is above to top of conservation and is forecasted to stay above the top of conservation for the next few weeks.

 David Zierden, FSU